 In 2014 GéNIA founded her own record label GéNIA MUSIC on which she continues to release her own compositions.

 GéNIA's recordings, as well as interviews are regularly broadcast on BBC Radio and TV, including Classic FM, BBC Radio 2, BBC Radio 3, BBC London Radio 94.9 and BBC Proms.

 "WITH HER POSITIVE, NON-DEFEATIST APPROACH SHE EMPHASISES THE JOY AND SATISFACTION OF PLAYING AT ANY LEVEL AND I WOULD ENCOURAGE ANY PIANIST, AMATEURS AND PROFESSIONALS ALIKE, TO SIGN UP TO ONE OF HER COURSES."

 INTERNATIONAL PIANO MAGAZINE

-Following her Piano-Yoga® passion, GéNIA held numerous Piano-Yoga® retreats for professional musicians and advances amateur players at Steinway Hall, Schott Music, Kings Place in London, Jacqueline du Pré Music Building in Oxford) and Arte Music academy in Cyprus.
+Following her Piano-Yoga® passion, GéNIA has held numerous Piano-Yoga® retreats for professional musicians and advanced amateur players at Steinway Hall, Schott Music, Kings Place in London, Jacqueline du Pré Music Building in Oxford) and Arte Music Academy in Cyprus.
 She also launched live Piano-Yoga® Lessons on BBC London Radio 94.9.

-GéNIA supports charitable causes, as she believes that the role of the artist is greater then just to create art; most recently she gave a gala concert for UNICEF at Cote d’Azur which has helped to raise funds for one year’s education for 560 girls from Guinéa, Mozambique, Togo, Malaisie and Madagascar.
+GéNIA supports charitable causes, as she believes that the role of the artist is greater then just to create art.
+Most recently she gave a gala concert for UNICEF at Cote d’Azur which raised funds for one year’s education for 560 girls from Guinéa, Mozambique, Togo, Malaysia and Madagascar.

 Having seven Diplomas, GéNIA is regularly invited to become involved in numerous educational projects; she is currently on the Board of Directors of 'Mysuka', a Californian Children's Choir, USA.